 - Corporations in the United Arab Emirates are taxed on a basis of their profits and their shareholders’ equity.

 - In the United Arab Emirates, corporate tax by the federal tax authority is levied at a rate of 9%.
-This is lower than the average corporate tax rate in developed countries, which is generally above 30%.
+This is lower than developed countries’ average corporate tax rate, which is generally above 30%.
 However, the UAE does have some relatively high rates for specific types of companies.
-For example, foreign-owned oil and gas companies are subject to higher corporate tax rate.
+For example, foreign-owned oil and gas companies are subject to higher corporate tax rates.